Merchandise Order Policy

 This option is not recommended.
 These items are purchased with the intent to resale the item for a specific mark-up price.
 Since these items will be resold, the university's royalty rate will be included in the price quoted to you.

 Distribution to VU/VUMC Personnel for Reimbursement of the Cost of the Item:

 These items are purchased by VU/VUMC personnel and will be made available to personnel for a specified price that is no greater than the cost of the item purchased (sold at cost).
 Because the item is being resold, the university's royalty rate applies.

 These are items purchased by a third party (not VU/VUMC) where a personal credit card or other payment i used.
 Royalties are included in the cost unless the items purchased is for work use at VU/VUMC.

 Placing an Order:

-- We recommend that you complete this form 4 weeks before the desired date to allow for necessary approvals and vendor production.
+- We recommend that you complete this form four weeks before the desired date to allow for necessary approvals, vendor production, and shipment.

-- Provide as much detail as possible the more the better!
+- Provide details about your order.
 For example, if the order is a reorder, where will you sell the item, how you will offer the item, how many you want to order, etc.

-- Trademark Licensing will review the information provided on the Merchandise Request form and provide a recommendation of who should complete the order for you.
-Keep in mind that:
+- The Trademark Licensing Office will review the information provided on the Merchandise Request form and reply to you and the licensed vendor.

-Have the licensed Vanderbilt vendor submit the design through CLC's online art approval system.
+- Once approved by the department or organization the licensed vendor will submit your design online through CLS's art approval system.

 - Once the design is approved by the Trademark Licensing Office, production can begin.